quii/learn-go-with-tests/command-line.md

 You should get an error

 ```
-command-line/v3/cmd/cli/main.go:32:25: implicit assignment of unexported field 'playerStore' in poker.PokerCLI literal
+command-line/v3/cmd/cli/main.go:32:25: implicit assignment of unexported field 'playerStore' in poker.CLI literal
-command-line/v3/cmd/cli/main.go:32:34: implicit assignment of unexported field 'in' in poker.PokerCLI literal
+command-line/v3/cmd/cli/main.go:32:34: implicit assignment of unexported field 'in' in poker.CLI literal
 ```

 This highlights the importance of _integrating your work_.
-We rightfully made the dependencies of our `PokerCLI` private but haven't made a way for users to construct it.
+We rightfully made the dependencies of our `CLI` private but haven't made a way for users to construct it.

 Is there a way to have caught this problem earlier?